NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 #### Retrieve Performance Metrics for a Specific Qtree

 The NetApp DataOps Toolkit can be used to retrieve historical performance metrics for a specific qtree as part of any Python program or workflow.
-This functionality requires analytics/activity tracking to be enabled on the parent volume through ONTAP System Manager or CLI.
+This functionality requires performance monitoring to be enabled on the qtree.

-Note: Requires analytics/activity tracking to be enabled on the parent volume.
-May require ONTAP 9.8+ for qtree metrics support.
+Note: Requires performance monitoring to be enabled on the qtree.

 ##### Function Definition